How to Start Your Own LLC in Maine - Complete Guide

 2. Select a Registered Agent

-Every Maine LLC is legally required to appoint a registered agent.
-This individual or business entity acts as the official point of contact for receiving legal documents, tax notices, and government correspondence on behalf of your LLC.
+All Maine LLCs are obliged by law to designate a registered agent.
+This individual or business is the official address in which legal papers, tax bills, and governmental mail are received on behalf of your LLC.

-Some business owners choose to act as their own registered agent, but this requires consistent availability at the registered address during business hours.
-Many entrepreneurs prefer to hire a registered agent service for added privacy, flexibility, and compliance support, especially if they travel frequently or operate from home.
+Other business owners have a preference of becoming their own registered agent, but it involves the regular presence at the registered address during the business hours.
+Most entrepreneurs choose to use a registered agent service to offer an added privacy, flexibility, and compliance assistance to them because of traveling a lot or working at home.

 Member-Managed LLC